 During the ensuing discussion I suggested a high level way of dividing up research aims into four main categories (later expanded to five), which, in part, need to be evaluated differently.

 Both during the conference and subsequently I received comments and requests for clarification and references.
-So I thought I should write down what I said (as far as I remember it), expand it a bit, and circulate it for comment and criticism.
+So I thought I should write down what I had said, expand it a bit, and circulate it for comment and criticism.

 Whenever I have afterthoughts, or receive criticisms, comments and suggestions for improvements, I may modify/correct/extend the file, with acknowledgements where appropriate in the notes at the end.